 Amazon Web Services (AWS) is still the largest cloud service provider today.
-With more than 240 cloud products, this Amazon.com subsidiary offers cloud, on-premises, serverless, and edge computing services.
+With over 240 cloud products, this Amazon.com subsidiary offers cloud, on-premises, serverless, and edge computing services.

-But bigger isn’t always better, and we’ll share why, the top AWS alternatives to consider today, and more.
+But bigger isn’t always better, and we’ll share why, plus explore the top AWS alternatives to consider if you’re thinking about making a switch.

 Why Consider AWS Alternatives?

 If you’re an early cloud adopter, you probably migrated to AWS due to an initial lack of options.
-Perhaps you are migrating out of AWS to find more niche cloud services with a specialized provider.
+Perhaps you are migrating from AWS to find more niche cloud services with a specialized provider.
 Or, you may have another reason altogether.

-Below are some of the major reasons we’ve seen compel customers to move to AWS competitors.
+Below are some primary reasons we’ve seen compel customers to move to AWS competitors.

 It’s overwhelming to have too many options